Anne de Montmorency, 1st Duke of Montmorency: Provence campaign

 In the spring of 1537, Montmorency engaged in a campaign on the northern frontier of France, and was rewarded with great successes.
-The king had declared Artois, Vlaanderen and Charolais which he had ceded in the peace of Cambrai to be confiscated in January, and tasked Montmorency with advancing in the north.
+The king had declared Artois, Flanders and Charolais which he had ceded in the peace of Cambrai to be confiscated in January, and tasked Montmorency with advancing in the north.
 To this end Montmorency was made lieutenant-general with the responsibility to recover Saint-Pol and Artois.
 Montmorency and François captured Auxy-le-Château, then besieged Hesdin.
 On 6 May Saint-Pol was occupied by the royal army, threatening the Imperial supply line through Lens and Arras.
-Montmorency prepared to disband the army and send 10,000 soldiers to join Humières in Picardie.
+Montmorency prepared to disband the army and send 10,000 soldiers to join Humières in Picardy.
 While demobilisation was ongoing, the Emperor launched a lightning offensive, threatening to surround Thérouanne.
 Saint-Pol and Montreuil fell quickly back to the Emperor.
 François dispatched Orléans the new dauphin to join Montmorency and conduct a counter-offensive, the young prince arriving in mid-June.
-A cavalry force under the duc de Guise also arrived to bolster the royal forces in Picardie.
+A cavalry force under the duc de Guise also arrived to bolster the royal forces in Picardy.
 Montmorency was pleased with the effect the dauphin had on the army.
-In July they secured a favourable truce in the theatre and prepared to move south to where the war was continuing in Piemonte, Montreuil had been successfully regained and Thérouanne would remain in French hands; only the conquest of Saint-Pol had been reversed.
+In July they secured a favourable truce in the theatre and prepared to move south to where the war was continuing in Piemdmont, Montreuil had been successfully regained and Thérouanne would remain in French hands; only the conquest of Saint-Pol had been reversed.

 François had orchestrated a counter-offensive back into Italy in 1537, though with many troops tied up in other theatres it was limited in scope.
-A small army under the command of Humières, the lieutenant-general of French Piemonte had invaded Piemonte in April 1537 and made an unsuccessful attempt on Asti, and successful attempts on Alba and Cherasco.
+A small army under the command of Humières, the lieutenant-general of French Piedmont had invaded Piedmont in April 1537 and made an unsuccessful attempt on Asti, and successful attempts on Alba and Cherasco.
 François secured a truce in the northern theatre thanks to the efforts of Montmorency and Orléans so that he might bring force to bear on Italy, in the meanwhile he urged Humières to hold firm and dismantle fortifications he could not hold.
 The Imperial commander del Vasto had little intention of waiting around for a new French army to show up, and began a counter offensive.